teezdolla/NRFI-using-python-GPT/README.md

    python predict_today.py --output results.csv --txt-output results.txt
    ```
    The script automatically resolves pitcher IDs using MLB-StatsAPI and merges
    the latest rolling stats for both pitchers and team first-inning offense.
-Use
+Results
+   are aggregated for the **full first inning** (top and bottom halves combined).
-   `--output` to save a CSV and `--txt-output` to write a plain-text table.
+   Use `--output` to save a CSV and `--txt-output` to write a plain-text table.

 ### Unified pipeline
 `nrfi_full_pipeline.py` exposes sub-commands to perform all steps: